echo2echo/hosts.deny/README.md

 It is very possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.
 Mobile phone IPs are blocked if an /etc/hosts.allow entry is not posted.

-See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following on line to skip adding your personal IPs to /etc/hosts.deny file Below references IP address 123.321.123.321...
-Backslash dot \. within IP address
+See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following on line to skip over adding your personal & work IPs to /etc/hosts.deny file Below references IP address 123.321.123.321...
+Backslash dot used within IP address

       if ( $_ =~ m/123\.321\.123\.321/ ) { next; }